The Early History of the McLarans of Dalby

 McLeran, McLeoran, McIlearan, McIlourin, McLauren, McLaurin, McLorin, McLourin, McLewran and Leoran*

-Most of the descendants have settled upon "McLaren" as their anglicised surname.
+Most of the descendants eventually settled upon "McLaren" as their anglicised surname.

 It appears that Kintyre historians favour this story above others to explain the arrival of the MacLerans.
-No credit is given to the suggestions that the McLeorans arrived in Southend either when escaping retribution after the Battle of Culloden (1646) or as Lowland immigrants (brought in by the Duke of Argyll) in the 16th or 17th centuries.
+No credit is given to the alternative explanations that the McLerans / McLeorans / McLaren's arrived in Southend either when escaping retribution following the Battle of Culloden (1646) or as Lowland immigrants (brought in by the Duke of Argyll) in the 16th or 17th centuries.

 Recommended reading: http://www.1467manuscript.co.uk/macleran.pdf

-3. Map of Duart Bay on Isle of Mull.
+Map of Duart Castle and Duart Bay - Isle of Mull

 Q & A: Questions and (possible) Answers: